Mega Man X: Plot

-The plot focuses on "X", a mechanical being created by Dr. Thomas Light.
+The plot focuses on "X", a mechanical being created by Dr. Thomas Light and the successor to the original Mega Man.
 He is a new type of robot with the ability to think, feel, and make his own decisions.
 Recognizing the potential danger of this model, Light sealed X away in a diagnostic capsule for over 30 years of testing.
 X's capsule is uncovered by an archaeologist named Dr. Cain almost 100 years after X's creation.
 Excited by the possibilities X presented, Cain disregarded the warnings Light had logged in the capsule and created a legion of robots that replicated X's free will; these robots were called "Reploids" ("Repliroids" (レプリロイド) in Japan).

 A number of Reploids turned against humans led by the rebellious Reploid Sigma.
 These Reploids are dubbed "Mavericks" ("Irregulars" (イレギュラー) in Japan), and a force called the Maverick Hunters ("Irregular Hunters" (イレギュラーハンター)) was formed to combat them.
 The Maverick Hunters were led by Sigma until he, too, became a Maverick and declared war against the humans, thus starting the Maverick War.
 X takes it upon himself to join the Maverick Hunters under his superior Zero.
 Throughout the series, X and Zero battle against the Mavericks to stop their plots to destroy the human race.
 Sigma continues using his power and a virus to create more conflicts with the Maverick Hunters and attempt to destroy the planet in the process.
 While X and Zero also gain new allies, in Mega Man X7 they work with the missing Maverick, Axl, who becomes their partner.
 In the latest game, Mega Man X8, it is revealed New Generation Reploids are doomed to become Sigma copies with the original Sigma dying in the process in his final showdown with the Hunters.

 After the series reached an unresolved cliffhanger, a game entitled Mega Man X Dive was released by Capcom Taiwan in which a human plays Mega Man X, until due in part to some corrupted data known as Maverick Data, he/she gets transported into the Deep Log, a massive database with data on every Mega Man game.
 The player must progress through the scrambled code of the Maverick Wars, Elf Wars, and the Game Of Destiny, to destroy the Maverick Data causing the slow corruption of the Deep Log.
 In contrast to the Mega Man Zero and ZX sequel series, the spin-off Mega Man X: Command Mission instead is set in a future where X is a veteran Maverick Hunter dealing with rebellions.
 Capcom expressed their desire to portray X and Zero as stronger versions in this spin-off of their previous incarnations even if they come across as out-of-character to the audience.